h4cktoria/Marinette/README.md

 ### Present <a name="features-present"></a>

 -   Foolproof
--   Localization(The only command not localized is `ste` because I am lazy :P)
+-   Localizable and localized into different languages(The only command not localized is `ste` because I am lazy :P)
 -   Session management system
 -   Basic hacking functionality
 -   Simple compile-time configuration